29 October 2024 Beit Lahia airstrike: Aftermath

 The Kamal Adwan Hospital, which was besieged by Israeli forces at the time of the airstrike, could not treat the wounded due to a lack of doctors.

 Reactions

 Domestic

 Gaza's Media Office condemned the strike, referring to it as a "horrific massacre against civilians, children and women", and demanded that medical teams be sent to northern Gaza.

-After the attack, the Municipality of Beit Lahia announced that the town had been declared a "disaster area", saying "[w]e declare that the city is a disaster area due to the Israeli war of extermination and siege, and it has no food, water, hospitals, doctors, services, or communications".
+After the attack, the Municipality of Beit Lahia announced that the town had been declared a "disaster area", saying:"[W]e declare that the city is a disaster area due to the Israeli war of extermination and siege, and it has no food, water, hospitals, doctors, services, or communications".

 International

-The IDF said in a statement released on the day of the attack that it had killed 40 "terrorists" in the northern Gaza city of Jabalia, and that it "eliminated many terrorists" in central Gaza.

 The United States called the bombing a "horrifying incident with a horrifying result".
 The French Foreign Ministry condemned the attack.
-The UN Human Rights Office said it was "appalled" by the airstrike and emphasized that "civilians are protected under international humanitarian law."
+The Office of the United Nations High Commissioner for Human Rights (OHCHR) said it was "appalled" by the airstrike and emphasized that "civilians are protected under international humanitarian law".